 o The tournament waters shall be off-limits to all participants beginning at 12:01 a.m., five days prior to the tournament start date (Mon.
 12:01 AM) and re-open at 12:01 AM Friday prior to the event start for pre-fish day.

 o The Tournament Director shall determine the tournament start time and weigh-in time.

 o Start times for both Saturday and Sunday will be at “first safe light” as determined by the Tournament Director.

 o The Tournament Director sets the official time of day.

 o Prior to the start of each tournament, a driver’s meeting will be held at the official launch site.

 o Drivers failing to attend this meeting shall be last out at the tournament start.

 o You may trailer your boat to another launch site on the tournament waters, but you may not leave the official start site until the start time of that tournament day.

 o You must arrive at the official weigh-in site by boat.
 You cannot trailer your boat to the weigh-in site.

 - Required equipment

-- All boats must be equipped with all required U.S. Coast Guard equipment, including, but not limited to, three flares.
+o All boats must be equipped with all required U.S. Coast Guard equipment, including, but not limited to, flares.

-- All boats must be equipped with a functioning, aerated livewell.
+o All boats must be equipped with a functioning, aerated live well.

-- Only largemouth and smallmouth bass will qualify, the minimum size limit to be set by the Tournament Director.
+o Only large mouth and smallmouth bass will qualify, the minimum size limit to be set by the Tournament Director.

 - Restricted areas